kevweolomu/Data-Analysis-SQL-Project/README.md

   - PowerBI: Dashboard creation
   - Excel: Vlookups, Countifs

-the tools used in this project:
+The tools used in this project:
 MySQL, Excel, PowerBI